-The COMPASS study is a nine-year study (started in 2012-13) about youth health behaviours funded by the Canadian Institutes of Health Research (CIHR).
+The COMPASS study is a nine-year study (started in 2012-13) about youth health behaviours funded by the Canadian Institutes of Health Research (CIHR) and Health Canada.
 It is being conducted and lead by researchers at the University of Waterloo in collaboration with researchers at the University of Alberta, the University of British Columbia, and the University of Toronto.

 - participating students in grades 9-12 are surveyed once annually

 - COMPASS tracks any changes made to the school's health policies and programs over time

 - each year, participating schools receive a detailed feedback report which will include evidence-based recommendations for health policy and program improvement

 - COMPASS has support staff and resources available to schools to help then translate these recommendations into action

 This is the first time in Canada and the world that a survey will allow us to: